 Web designers can build this onto a webpage through a number of resources, especially jQuery plugins.

 Why Lazy Load?

-To start I’d like to explain just a couple benefits for using lazy-loading on your website.
-When visitors first land on your blog there may be a number of images which need to be processed.
-This could take just a couple seconds or even 8-10 extra seconds for the request to finish.
-Waiting around for that long can get tiresome and you’ll lose people’s interest rather quickly.
+To start, I’d like to explain just a couple of benefits of using lazy-loading on your website.
+When visitors first land on your blog, there may be a number of images that need to be processed.
+This could take just a couple of seconds or even 8-10 extra seconds for the request to finish.
+Waiting around for that long can get tiresome, and you’ll lose people’s interest rather quickly.

 But is the risky burden even worthwhile?
-I feel these instances are great examples for when lazy-loading could honestly benefit the readers.
+I feel these instances are great examples of when lazy-loading could honestly benefit the readers.
 All images on the page will be held with placeholders until the user scrolls down further and hits each image in succession.
-There are often people who complain about this feature but I don’t see any problems.
-Personally I’ve never been annoyed by the effect and it actually seems like a wise method for reducing server loads.
+There are often people who complain about this feature, but I don’t see any problems.
+Personally, I’ve never been annoyed by the effect, and it actually seems like a wise method for reducing server loads.